ijsto/react-slideout/README.md

 - onCloseComponentKeyPress // custom keyboard logic for close button
 - onCloseComponentKeyUp // custom keyboard logic for close button
 - onOverlayKeyPress // add custom logic for keyboard interaction with layout
+- overlayColor // change default color to overlay takes in HEX color code (example: "#ffffff")
+- overlayOpacity // change defauly opacity to overlay
+- padding prop // applied to the inner SlideOut container
 - shouldCloseOnOverlayClick = true // to disable closing the Slideout on overlay click use `shouldCloseOnOverlayClick={false}`
+- speed // default: 0.3s controls the speed of the slideout animation
 - width // provide custom width to the Slideout, default is 350px

 ### Styling